Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 - Duval County: $105,600 maximum household income

-FAQ: What is the maximum debt-to-income ratio for Florida Hometown Heroes Housing Program?
+What is the maximum debt-to-income ratio for Florida Hometown Heroes Housing Program?

-The maximum back-end DTI ratio for the Hometown Heroes Program Florida is 50% for standard property types including single-family homes, townhomes, and condos, meaning your total monthly debt payments cannot exceed half your gross monthly income as verified through pay stubs, W-2 forms, and tax returns.
+The maximum back-end DTI ratio is 50% for standard property types including single-family homes, townhomes, and condos, meaning your total monthly debt payments cannot exceed half your gross monthly income.
 Manufactured housing has a stricter 45% maximum DTI.
-These limits align with Fannie Mae and Freddie Mac automated underwriting system approvals
+These limits align with Fannie Mae and Freddie Mac automated underwriting system approvals.

 Benefits & Features of Florida Hometown Heroes Housing Program